How to Stop Mold Growth November 20, 2018 – Posted in: Blog – Tags: Mold, Mold Prevention, Mold Remediation

 - Ventilate properly.
 Open a bedroom window for around 15 minutes daily or leave doors open as much as possible.
 Allow for better circulation by leaving a space between the walls and furniture.

 - Keep everything dry.
 There are moisture traps you can use before moisture forms on your glass windows.
-It also helps to insulate your home properly and installing extractor fans in the bathroom and kitchen.
+It also s to insulate your home properly and installing extractor fans in the bathroom and kitchen.

 - Clean the fabrics and shower curtains regularly.